raspberrypilearning/piglow/README.md

 **Activity Checklist:**

-1. To write your glowing PiGlow program using Python you will need to open **IDLE3** by double clicking on the desktop icon.
+1. To write your glowing PiGlow program using Python you will need to open **IDLE** by double clicking on the desktop icon.

 2. Once the Python Shell has loaded click on **File** and **New Window** to open a new text editor file.

 3. Save this file as `FirstPiGlow.py` by clicking on **File** and **Save As**

 4. Being your program by importing the Pyglow module and the Time module.

 	```python